Thank you for contacting us.

 Garuda currenlty also offers a 23K sports bag allowance which includes diving equipment on top of the usual 20 Kilos and bearing in mind it is also Indonesia's most reliable airline this is the one we recommend.

-DENPASAR - SORONG Garuda Indonesia GA686 etd 02:15 eta 06:20 (this flight is only on Fridays and Sundays)
+Denpasar (DPS) - Sorong (SOQ) Garuda Indonesia GA686 etd 02:15 eta 06:20 (this flight is normally only on Thursdays, Fridays and Sundays and times may vary)

 Please ask us if you need advice on a local flight agent to book the flights for you.

-Dive insurance is mandatory but as well as the Mandatory Dive Insurance we HIGHLY recommend Trip and Travel Insurance on the off chance of missed or cancelled flights / lost baggage / documents / money / passport or Covid issues or any other unforeseen problems that could possibly occur.
+As well as the Mandatory Dive Insurance we highly recommend Trip and Travel Insurance on the off chance of missed or cancelled flights / lost baggage, documents, money or passport / pandemic issues or any other unforeseen problems that could possibly occur.

-Dive Assure Insurance offers cover for all these eventualities as well as complete Dive Insurance all in one package.
+Dive Assure Insurance offers cover for all these eventualities as well as complete Dive Insurance all in one package